 Policy: Operating Purchases for Non-Personnel & Non-Grant Goods and Services

-Memo From: Chief Financial Officer
+Memo From: Vice President of Financial Affairs and Chief Financial Officer

 This memo is intended to clarify policies related to the expenditure of College funds.
 In order to achieve its strategic objectives, the College needs to continue to diligently manage its budget, especially by managing discretionary spending.
 The following procedures are intended to ensure that all expenditures are made against accounts with available budgets and that expenditures are controlled and authorized.
 Separate policy statements will be issued regarding travel expenses, payments to employees and payments made under grants.

 Purchase orders must be obtained and properly approved in advance of all purchases.
-The only exceptions to the use of purchase orders are for emergency maintenance items that cannot be anticipated in advance (such as the cleanup of flooding), prepayments and the purchase of supplies through the online system.
+The only exceptions to the use of purchase orders are for emergency maintenance items that cannot be anticipated in advance (such as the cleanup of flooding), and the purchase of supplies through the online system.
 Purchases made prior to obtaining an approved purchase order will require the approval of the President or Chief Financial Officer, regardless of the amount, and the purchaser may be denied reimbursement.
 Invoices submitted for payment against a purchase order where the invoice is dated prior to the approval of the purchase order will be treated as purchases made without prior approval.

 Authorization of Invoices for Payment